-Following on the heels of one of the most talked-about performances in Coachella history, electropop artist Ashley Frangipane, known better by her stage name Halsey, took to the road to promote her critically-acclaimed Album, Badlands.
+Following on the heels of one of the most talked-about tours of 2016, electropop artist Ashley Frangipane, known better by her stage name Halsey, took to the road to promote her critically-acclaimed Album, Hopeless Fountain Kingdom.

-Blueshift Design design was tasked with the touring direction and on-site pre-production programming of some of the songs that had changed from the previous tour, including "Coming Down" and elements of "Castle".
+Blueshift Design design was tasked with the touring direction and on-site pre-production programming.
 We also directed the placement of the rig into different spaces and stages, ensuring a consistent audience experience from night to night.

 Further, we also provided the full lighting design and programming for "Now or Never", "Don't Play With Me", "Lie", "New Americana", "Eastside", "Control", "Haunting", and others.